Gip-Gip/apecrunch/README.md

  - [ ] Add the ability to adjust the number of decimal places displayed
  - [ ] Allow the user to quit the program without hitting ctrl+c
  - [ ] Make the theme less ugly
- - [ ] Make test cases
  - [ ] Properly format comments
  - [ ] Store theme in ~/.apecrunch/theme.toml
  - [ ] Store history files in ~/.apecrunch/history/
- - [ ] Store the parsed tokens of calculations in history instead of the printed result

 ## **Changelog:**